 The Behavior Intervention Plan - A written intervention plan, which is may be based on a functional behavior assessment of both the problem behavior and its functionally equivalent replacement.
 It is facilitated by an individual specially trained in behavior analysis with an emphasis on positive behavior interventions.
-It shall become a part of the IEP, shall generate measurable goals and objectives and shall describe the frequency of consultation to be provided by an individual specially trained in behavior analysis with an emphasis on positive behavior interventions and parents who are responsible for implementing the plan.
+It shall become a part of the IEP, shall generate measurable goals and objectives and shall describe the frequency of consultation to be provided by an individual specially trained in behavior analysis with an emphasis on positive behavior interventions and shall describe the frequency of consultation to be provided by an individual specially trained in behavior analysis with an emphasis on positive behavior interventions to staff members and parents who are responsible for implementing the plan.
 Behavior Intervention Plans are required when significant behavioral challenges have an adverse impact on the learning of self and/or others.